Jolly Roger: Other uses

 Before changing to a stylized "P", Sweden's Pirate Party used the Jolly Roger as its symbol, which is still used extensively in the Pirate movement.
 The Piratbyrån and its online database, The Pirate Bay also use either the skull and crossbones symbol, or derivatives of it, such as the logo of Home Taping Is Killing Music.

 The flag of the Sea Shepherd Conservation Society is modeled to look like a classic Jolly Roger, with some alterations.
 The flag depicts a whale and a dolphin on the skull's forehead, and the crossed long-bones are replaced with a crossed trident and a shepherd's crook.

-Unicode uses a sequence of and to display this flag.